butterdori/tp-arch/README.md

 Linux version of STATA18 is installable without much tweaks.
 However, the installation contains a install script that can sometimes interfere with pacman updates (endless loop of press y to continue).
 It is safe to delete the installation script after installation.

 ### Other applications
-Variety
 P3X OneNote
 MS-365-Electron
 tlp tlpui
 Obsidian
 Joplin
 Krita
 dconf editor
 Main Menu
 Variety

 ## Other resources
 Arch Linux Wiki https://wiki.archlinux.org/title/Lenovo_ThinkPad_T14s_(AMD)_Gen_3